-As of July, 2017, Ridge will have received organic certification for a collective 315 acres of vines at our Monte Bello, Lytton Springs, Geyserville, and East Bench vineyards.
-In addition to organic farming, we engage in a variety of other sustainable farming practices, including:
+As of January 2020, Ridge will have received organic certification for a collective 345 acres of vines at our Monte Bello, Lytton Springs, Geyserville, and East Bench vineyards.
+In addition to organic farming, we engage in a variety of other regenerative and sustainable farming practices, including:

 Each year, at both our wineries, we compost all our grape stems and pomace (fermented skins and seeds), along with our neighbors’ horse manure and other amendments such as organically sourced lime and gypsum.
 Composted for a year, this “black gold” is spread on our vineyards after harvest and helps feed our soil, which in turn feeds our vines.